BoopathiGts/LinkedIn_data_analysis/README.md

 # LinkedIn_data_analysis
-This is my linkedIn data analysis
+This is my linkedIn data analysis.
+It shows all the hidden facts of my LinkedIn data